Lightstreamer/Lightstreamer-example-HelloWorld-adapter-socket/README.md

 30.ott.13 17:08:02,811 < INFO> Server "Lightstreamer HTTP Server" listening to *:8080 ...
 .
 ```

-Now we are ready to interact with the Server.
+* Test the Adapter, launching the client listed in [Clients Using This Adapter](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-node#clients-using-this-adapter).
+    * In order to make the ["Hello World" Tutorial - HTML Client](https://github.com/Weswit/Lightstreamer-example-HelloWorld-client-javascript) front-end pages get data from the newly installed Adapter Set, you need to modify the front-end pages and set the required Adapter Set name to PROXY_HELLOWORLD_SOCKETS, when creating the LightstreamerClient instance.
+So edit the `index.htm` page of the Hello World front-end, deployed under `Lightstreamer/pages/HelloWorld`, and replace:<BR/>
+`var client = new LightstreamerClient(null," HELLOWORLD");`<BR/>
+with:<BR/>
+`var client = new LightstreamerClient(null,"PROXY_HELLOWORLD_SOCKETS");;`<BR/>
+Add the .setRequestedSnapshot("yes") line to always get the current state of the fields

-Let's connect a client to activate a subscription.
-Open a <b>browser window</b> and go to: http://localhost:8080/HelloWorldSockets.
+    * Open a browser window and go to: [http://localhost:8080/HelloWorld/]()
-In the log window you will see some information regarding the HTTP interaction between the browser and the Lightstreamer Server.
+    * In the *log window* you will see some information regarding the HTTP interaction between the browser and the Lightstreamer Server.

-In the browser window you will see:
+    * In the browser window you will see:
 ```cmd
 loading...
 loading...